latchbio/latch/docs/source/tutorials/nextflow.md

 ### Step 3: Define the Latch workflow

-The core logic of a Latch workflow is in the `wf/__init__.py`.
+The core logic of a Latch workflow is defined in the file `wf/__init__.py`.

-To wrap the Nextflow workflow inside a Latch workflow, first import the necessary dependencies
+To wrap the Nextflow workflow inside a Latch workflow, first import the necessary dependencies:

 ```python
 import subprocess